 How good is it?

-Compared to Firefox for Android which is at the moment 38.28 MB in size, Firefox Rocket is a meager 2.49 MB.
+Compared to Firefox for Android which is at the moment 38.28 MB in size, Firefox Lite is a meager 2.49 MB.
 It features most of the common features you’d expect out of your browser such as multiple tabs, bookmarks, history, etc. On the flip side, it cuts down on fancy tab previews, and extensions, compared to the original app.
 There’s not even an Incognito/Private mode or Find in page functionality.
 You also cannot sync your browsing history, bookmarks, or anything between devices.
 I suppose at this point you’ve given up any hopes of a dark mode or a night mode because that’s not here either.

 On the bright side, The interface is pretty minimal and gets out of your way.
 There’s a pretty handy screenshot tool built-in and accessible easily from the bottom toolbar.
 All you have to do is tap on the screenshot button and the browser will capture the entire webpage as a screenshot.
 No need to scroll or watch it scroll down or anything, it just happens.
 This is something that the original app could make use of.
 Tapping on the three-dot menu button also gives you the option to Clear cache right from the browser which is again handy.
 You can block images for faster browsing and cut down on your data usage.
 Furthermore, a Turbo mode is present which blocks all third-party scripts and content such as ads, thus making for a faster browser overall.

 It’s understandable that a Lite version of the app cannot be expected to be as feature packed as the original.
 Messenger Lite cuts down on some features too.
 Features such as Games, GIFs, video calling, stuff that’s not very essential to texting.
 You can still share that funny meme you found, just not in bulk.
-Firefox Rocket, however, asks users to trade off quite a lot for the speed.
+Firefox Lite, however, asks users to trade off quite a lot for the speed.
 It’s undeniably faster, and better than the original Firefox or even Chrome when it comes to actual browsing.
 The lack of a private or Incognito mode can be a deal breaker though.
 It is definitely not quite up there to be your primary browser just yet but it’s almost there.
 We’d also love to see a built-in dark mode because all that white is … so white.

 Install Firefox Focus

 If you are interested in trying it out you can follow the Play Store link above and install it.
 Unless you live in Indonesia though you’ll most probably be told that the app isn’t available in your country.
 Mozilla is currently testing the browser in the country and will perhaps soon launch it in the global market.
-Until then, you can always install an APK from APKMirror.
-To install an APK, you must enable Unknown sources from Settings > Security.
-Users of Android Oreo and above will have to grant install permission to the browser or file explorer they’re using to install the APK.